Join our Undergraduate Open Days

 • Average total cost of an overseas elective (not inc cost of living): £1,590 (UK placement costs will be lower).

 If you need to travel by public transport the most economical method is to purchase a student travel pass.
-The West Midlands Network monthly pass costs approximately £100/month and includes all travel on train, bus and tram in the region.
+Please visit the West Midlands Network website for current pass prices.

 Health Screening